smurfix/jinja2/docs/api.rst

     environment.tests['prime'] = is_prime

-A template designer can then use the test like this:
+A template designer can use the test like this:

 .. sourcecode:: jinja